Check TEC Route

 Not necessarily.
 Even at the order for recovery stage, there may be defects in how earlier notices were served, procedural failures, or timing errors that affect the validity of the current demand.
 If you never received earlier notices, you may be able to file a statutory declaration to reset the case.
 Upload this order for recovery to check what options remain.

-For a council order for recovery, Parking Mate AI checks the contravention code accuracy, timing of service, observation periods, evidence requirements, and whether the council followed the correct statutory procedure.
+For a council order for recovery, Parking Mate UK checks the contravention code accuracy, timing of service, observation periods, evidence requirements, and whether the council followed the correct statutory procedure.
 At this stage, it also checks whether earlier notices were properly served and whether the escalation was lawful.

 Keep the order for recovery itself, all earlier notices and letters in the sequence, any replies you have sent, photographs of signage or the location if available, screenshots of correspondence, and a written note of key dates.
 At a later stage, the full history of the case matters, not just the latest document.